zang-lab/epics/README.md

 ## System Information

 The computation was performed on a Ubuntu 18.04.5 system with 64 GB of RAM and an Intel® Xeon(R) W-2245 CPU @ 3.90GHz with 8 cores and 16 threads.
+Python and R were used to implement EPICS and many visualizations.
+ImageJ was used to create some of the 3D .gifs.

 Below is a list of the installed versions of the Python libraries (as of Janurary 2021):